 Augmentation consists in using technology to enhance workers’ capabilities rather than replacing them with machines.

 Lean and Agile are two approaches to manufacturing operations that have proven their worth.
-While they do share some similarities, the approaches are different and manufacturers should adopt the right one for their context.
-A manufacturer who suffers from external factors — e.g. competitors, market fluctuations, consumer behaviors — might turn to the Agile approach to adapt to those changes faster.
+While they do share some similarities, the approaches are different and organizations should adopt the right one for their context.
+An organization that suffers from external factors — e.g. competitors, market fluctuations, consumer behaviors — might turn to the Agile approach to adapt to those changes faster.
 On the other hand, a manufacturer who is facing internal inefficiencies might turn to the Lean approach to reduce waste and increase productivity.
 In any case, Lean and Agile methods are not mutually exclusive.
 Lean manufacturers can learn from Agile and vice versa.

 You might easily remember Lean Manufacturing as “the one with all the Japanese words” and Agile Manufacturing as “the one with the ski lodge in Utah”, but if the distinction starts becoming blurry again, don’t hesitate to come back to this blog or to go through our Lean Manufacturing Guide and our Agile Manufacturing Guide.

-Whether you are striving to become more lean or more agile, Tulip’s flexible and intuitive manufacturing app platform has the right tools for you.
+Whether you are striving to become more lean or more agile, Tulip’s flexible and intuitive Frontline Operations Platform has the right tools for you.
 Using Tulip, engineers can create applications that guide operators and collect data from the people, machines, and processes involved in production.
-With Tulip, companies can digitally transform their shop floors and gain real-time visibility of their production in days.
+With Tulip, companies can digitally transform their operations and gain real-time visibility of their production in days.
 Start building apps for your lines with a 30-day free trial!